-- 1. Lab Lecture Activities/Quizzes (5 points each): Lab lectures will include a short quiz or activity that will be related to recent or current lab lectures and/or lab experiments.
-The quiz or activity may be at any time during the lecture.
-There will be no makeup activities, but only your top 10 scores will be included in the grade calculations. - 2.
+- 1. Lab Lecture Activities (5 points each): Lab lectures will include a short activity that will be related to recent or current lab lectures and/or lab experiments.
+The activity may be at any time during the lecture.
+There will be no makeup activities, but only your top 7 scores will be included in the grade calculations. - 2.
+Lab Lecture quizzes (10 points each): There will be 3 short (10 min) quizzes during lab lecture.
+The quiz may be at any time during the lecture.
+There will be no makeup quizzes, but only your top 2 scores will be included in the grade calculations. - 3.
 Lab Notebook Reports (18 points each): These will be completed in lab each week, including prelab preparation, data/observations, analysis, and conclusions.
-There are 11 weeks of experiments, the lowest score will be dropped from grade calculations. - 3.
-Grignard Reaction Lab Report (20 points): There will be a take-home assignment related to the Grignard lab experiment, in addition to the normal lab notebook report.
-Details will be provided at a later date. - 4.
-Worksheets completed at home or in laboratory (5 points each).
+There are 11 weeks of experiments, the lowest score will be dropped from grade calculations. - 4.
+Grignard Reaction Lab Report (30 points): There will be a take-home assignment related to the Grignard lab experiment, in addition to the normal lab notebook report.
+Details will be provided at a later date. - 5.
+Worksheets completed at home or in laboratory.
 These will focus primarily on laboratory techniques, especially NMR.